-In its finished form, this pickle ends up tasting like a wonderfully garlicky dilly bean.
+A couple years ago, I finally took the plunge and spiraled a handful of scapes into a jar, added a few spices and vinegar and found that they made the most delightful pickle.
+In its finished form, it ends up tasting like a wonderfully garlicky dilly bean.
 If you like the combination of garlic and a snappy pickle, you'll be quite pleased with this one.

 Wipe the rim, apply the lid and ring, and process in a hot water bath for 10 minutes.
 Let these pickles cure for at least a week before eating.
 Pickles will last for several weeks in refrigerator after initial seal is broken.